-That matter randomly trembles at the quantum level based on its quantum distribution is implied by quantum theory.
-If the distribution is symmetric, this quivering on average has no effect on the macroscopic level.
-But if it is asymmetric for any reason, the entity will restart one way more than another.
-Since quantum events occur at a fantastic rate, the changes add up to cause movement in our time.
-If the quantum distribution is symmetric, the trembles cancel but if not, any probability bias adds up to give visible movement.
+Quantum matter randomly trembles based on its distribution.
+If the distribution is symmetric, there is no average movement but if for any reason it is asymmetric, it will restart in a particular direction more often.
+As quantum events occur at a fantastic rate, this adds up to cause macroscopic movement in our time.
+If the distribution of a point matter entity is symmetric, the trembles cancel but if not, any restart asymmetry will give rise to visible movement.

-Quantum trembling explains why matter doesn’t “move” as light does, by node-to-node transfer.
-It moves by restarting at a new point which is in essence a teleport.
-This type of movement is illustrated by quantum tunneling, when an electron within an impenetrable Gaussian field suddenly appears outside it, like a marble suddenly popping out of a sealed bottle.
-It didn’t travel a path out as light might, as it can’t exist in the intervening field.
-It just teleported.
-Matter can “tunnel” to any point in its quantum distribution by restarting there.
-Quantum realism concludes that all matter moves this way.
+Quantum trembling explains why matter doesn’t move as light does.
+Light moves by node-to-node transfer but matter moves by a point restart that is in essence a teleport.
+This movement allows quantum tunneling where an electron within an impenetrable Gaussian field suddenly pops up outside it, like a marble suddenly appearing out of a sealed bottle.
+It didn’t travel a path out as light does because it can’t exist in the field around it, it just teleported out.
+A quantum matter entity can tunnel to any point in its quantum distribution by restarting there.

 If matter moves by teleport not the path transfer of light, how does it change space and time?